transmutable-actinomyces723/Ditto/README.md

 pip install -e .
 ```

-Download the [Wan-AI/Wan2.2-T2V-A14B](https://huggingface.co/Wan-AI/Wan2.2-T2V-A14B) model, then save the paths of videos to be processed into a txt file.
+Download the [Wan-AI/Wan2.2-T2V-A14B](https://huggingface.co/Wan-AI/Wan2.2-T2V-A14B) model, then save the paths of videos to be processed into a txt file - the test case can be found [here](https://huggingface.co/datasets/QingyanBai/Ditto-1M/tree/main/enhancing_test_videos).
 Run the script:

 ```bash
 bash run_video_enhancing.sh